Home School

 What if I need to cancel or change my enrollment?

 Please let us know as soon as possible if you need to change or cancel a class reservation.
 We will do our best to fit you in to another class when space is available.
-We will issue a refund if the student withdraws at least one week before the class.
+We will issue a refund if the student withdraws at least two weeks before the class.

 I have a large study group/co-op that would like to come for this month’s topic.